linas/biome-distribution/README.md

 also performed.
 It appears that these are easily fit with a bimodal Gaussian distribution.

+This is for human genome/reactome data.
+I don't doubt that the results are generic in biology.

 ### Directory layout
 Other directories here: